dwavesystems/dwave-ocean-sdk/docs/concepts/variables.rst

 * **Real**: represented by the dimod :class:`~dimod.Vartype` class :class:`~dimod.Vartype.REAL`.

-  Typically used for applications that optimize over an uncountable set?
-For example,
+  Typically used for applications that optimize over an uncountable set; for example,

   - Where should the sensor be built?